Justin-Credible/Ionic-TypeScript-Starter/docs/unit-testing.md

 ## tests/tsconfig.json

-This file controls parameters passed to the TypeScript compiler and is used when running the `gulp ts:tests` task.s
+This file controls parameters passed to the TypeScript compiler and is used when running the `gulp ts:tests` task.

 By default the tests are written to `tests/bundle.tests.js` and source maps are written to `tests/bundle.tests.js.map`.